Twisted Wires & the Acoustic Sessions

-Twisted Wires & the Acoustic Sessions... is the first acoustic studio album by American hard rock band Tesla.
+Twisted Wires & the Acoustic Sessions... is the ninth studio album by American hard rock band Tesla.
 It was released on July 12, 2011.
 The album features two new tracks ("2nd Street" and "Better Off Without You") as well as re-recordings of ten previously released tracks.
 Five of the tracks were recorded in 2005 with Tommy Skeoch on rhythm guitar.